hashintel/hash/apps/hash/README.md

 yarn test:backend-integration
 ```

-We plan to use Playwright [API testing](https://playwright.dev/docs/test-api-testing/) feature instead of Jest.
-Thus, `yarn test:backend-integration` and `yarn test:playwright` will probably converge.
+We originally planned to use Playwright [API testing](https://playwright.dev/docs/test-api-testing/) feature instead of Jest (subsequently replaced by Vitest), which would have led to the convergence of `yarn test:backend-integration` and `yarn test:playwright` -- this may still happen.

 ### Playwright tests